-The Registrar of Companies also certifies that LLPs (Limited Liability Partnerships) comply with the legal requirements contained in the Companies Act, 2013.
+The Registrar of Companies also certifies that LLPs (Limited Liability Partnerships) comply with the legal requirements contained in the Limited Liability Partnership Act, 2008.

 Registrar of Companies maintains a registry of records concerning companies which are registered with them and allows the general public in accessing this information on payment of a stipulated fee.
 The Central Government preserves administrative control over the Registrar of Companies with the help of Regional Directors.
 As of today, there are seven Regional Directors, supervising the operations of ROCs within their relevant regions.